Second Chance Veterans Foundation

 Christopher Blake, founder & CEO of Second Chance Veterans Foundation, had every intention of following in his Grandfather’s footsteps to attend the United States Navel Academy in Annapolis, Maryland, and started taking flying lesson while a sophomore in high school to become a Top Gun pilot.
 Admiral Ulysses S. Grant Sharp Jr. graduated from the Academy in 1927, and was a United States Navy four star admiral who served as Commander in Chief, United States Pacific Fleet (CINCPACFLT) from 1963 to 1964; and Commander in Chief, United States Pacific Command (CINCPAC) from 1964 to 1968.
 He was PACOM commander during the Gulf of Tonkin Incident.

-Things don’t always work out as planned, and on April 25, 1988, I survived a plane crash, but sustained a traumatic brain injury with a sever contusion to the left frontal lobe.
-I had always been a high achiever and honor roll student willing to spend my free time tutoring other classmates, but suddenly his whole world changed.
+Things don’t always work out as planned, and on April 25, 1988, my plane fell out of the sky.
+I survived a plane crash, but sustained a traumatic brain injury with a sever contusion to the left frontal lobe.
+I had always been a high achiever and honor roll student willing to spend my free time tutoring other classmates, but suddenly my whole world changed.
 My brain had been compromised, and had to start the learning process all over, without any short term memory.
 I couldn’t remember what happened the day, the hour, or the minute beforehand.
 I suddenly found myself fighting for survival, trying to recognize my new identity, trying to determine my new purpose and what fulfillment I could achieve for my life, and determined to overcome the many mental challenges I now faced.

 So here we are today, nearly three decades later.
 I didn’t just overcome the challenges and setbacks that were faced, but far exceeded any and all expectations for my life, and the lives of those I’ve been fortunate enough to touch.
 I graduated high school with my class, not as the number one student, but the one student that came back from a near death experience.
 Due to the injuries sustained in the plane crash, I was ineligible to serve in the military or enroll in the United States Navel Academy, but I did go onto build a multi-million dollar insurance brokerage.
 I became the first and only Agent Emeritus in Mutual of Omaha’s 100 year history, and the number one (#1) Independent Broker seven (7) years in a row.